Qudit encoding in Rydberg blockaded arrays of atoms: Conclusion and outlook

 \section{Conclusion and outlook}

-We presented a protocol to use a Rydberg blockaded array of three-level atoms as a qudit compatible with arbitrary state synthesis and unitary operations.
-This is achieved through engineering a pulse sequence of a control laser to manipulate the Jaynes--Cummings-like dressed states of a Rydberg blockaded array of three level atoms which emerge from a laser coupling the intermediate to the Rydberg states.
-We found that the best state preparation and gate fidelities result from a trade-off on the total time of the sequence between a small ratio of the parameter $\left(\Omega_{01}/\Omega_{1r}\right)^2$ which favors longer pulse sequences and the lifetime of the Rydberg state whose effect is minimized by shortening the pulse sequence.
-Possible extensions of this work include the development of entangling two qudit gates \cite{Gonzalez22,Omanakuttan23} which would enable universal quantum computation with this platform by spatially arranging Rydberg blockaded arrays to serve as a large qudit register.
+We presented a protocol to use a Rydberg-blockaded array of three-level atoms as a qudit compatible with arbitrary state synthesis and unitary operations.
+This is achieved through engineering a pulse sequence of a control laser to manipulate the Jaynes-Cummings-like dressed states of a Rydberg-blockaded array of three-level atoms which emerge from a laser coupling the intermediate to the Rydberg states.
+We found that the best state preparation and gate fidelities result from a tradeoff on the total time of the sequence between a small ratio of the parameter $\left(\Omega_{01}/\Omega_{1r}\right)^2$ which favors longer pulse sequences and the lifetime of the Rydberg state whose effect is minimized by shortening the pulse sequence.

+Possible extensions of this work include the development of entangling two qudit gates \cite{Gonzalez22,Omanakuttan23} which would enable universal quantum computation with this platform by spatially arranging Rydberg-blockaded arrays to serve as a large qudit register.
 In addition, exploring strategies to parallelize the operations for manipulating the qudit \cite{OLeary06} could significantly boost the speed of the whole procedure and enable a more flexible manipulation of larger qudits.
+Another promising direction is the integration of optimal control techniques to design pulse sequences, which can minimize sequence duration, smooth temporal variations of the control parameters, and mitigate experimental imperfections \cite{Jandura22,Pagano22,Evered23,Ma23}, thereby enhancing the robustness and scalability of the protocol in future implementations.

-Finally, we also envision to exploit the qudit Hilbert space for quantum computing permutation invariant codes where the two logical qubits, which are linear superposition of Dicke states, belong to the qudit Hilbert space.
-This kind of code can correct for deletion errors (unlike other codes) and they have transversal non-Clifford gates \cite{Aydin23,Kubischta23}.
+We also envision exploiting the qudit Hilbert space for quantum computing permutation invariant codes where the two logical qubits, which are linear superpositions of Dicke states, belong to the qudit Hilbert space.
+This kind of code can correct for deletion errors (unlike other codes) and they have transversal non-Clifford gates \cite{Aydin24,Kubischta25}.
 Our protocol can also be applied to another type of permutation invariant code called a GNU code for error corrected quantum sensing \cite{Ouyang22}.
+Our protocol enables the preparation and manipulation of arbitrary symmetric Dicke states \cite{Lukin01} (superpositions of dressed states), which have applications in quantum metrology and the exploration of entanglement in macroscopic quantum systems.
+Finally, this platform can shine light on quantum simulation of Jaynes-Cummings and Jaynes-Cummings-Hubbard Hamiltonians when several of these systems are coupled together, hence realizing atomic analogs of these models.